crispinprojects/talkcalendar/README.md

 GNOME Tweaks can also be used to add Talk Calendar to the startup applications.
 Talk Calendar can then read out the date and any day events when the computer is switched on.

 Xfce uses its own "Appearance" settings window which allows the default font to be changed and so you don't need to install Tweaks.

-### Colour

-The today and event calendar colours are set using the colour buttons in the preferences dialog.

 ### Events Database